cddesja/IRTS2014/README.md

 To download the R scripts, click the name of the .R script.
 It will open a new page and you will see the script there.
 Then right click "Raw" and click "Save Link As ...".
 Download the R script and open it up in Rstudio.

-All code in this repository is released with the GNU GPL v3 or later license.
+All code in this repository is released with the GNU GPL v3 license or later.
 For more information, http://www.gnu.org/licenses/gpl.html

 All content is released with the Creative Commons license Attribution-NonCommercial-ShareAlike 4.0 International.
 For more information, http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US